 The Finance Agency is legally obliged to determine whether you are located in the USA, Canada, Australia, Japan, Hong Kong or any other jurisdiction in which the purchase or sale of German Government securities is subject to legal restrictions.
 This will determine which products and services we may offer you.

 We use a splash screen to perform this query.
 If the information you provide indicates you are not subject to any trading restrictions, we will set a session cookie.
 This session cookie remembers your self-assessment and is set when you visit the ‘Private Investors’ and ‘Institutional Investors’ sections.
 The session cookie prevents the splash screen from being reopened each time a page is accessed.
 The cookie is used exclusively to give you access to legally protected areas of the site.
-We set this session cookie on the basis of our legal obligation and, within the meaning of the data protection provisions, to safeguard our legitimate interests as set forth under Article 6(1)(f) GDPR.
+Setting this cookie is therefore strictly necessary according to Article 5(3) of Directive 2002/58 in order to make the website available to you in accordance with the law.

 Purpose and legal basis of data processing

 a) Data processing on the basis of consent in accordance with Article 6(1)(a) and Article 9 GDPR

-The information provided by you voluntarily in the contact form, when you subscribe to our newsletters and when you request documents for delivery is processed on the basis of your consent.
+The information provided by you voluntarily when you subscribe to our newsletters and when you request documents for delivery is processed on the basis of your consent.
 You have the right to withdraw your consent at any time with future effect.
 This also applies to consent given by you before the entry into force of the GDPR on 25th May, 2018.

 We store your personal data for as long as such data are required for the stated purpose or for as long as statutory retention provisions apply.
 The weblog data collected when you visit our website is stored for a period of four weeks.
 Subsequently, your IP address is anonymized for evaluation at a later point in time, enabling us to continually analyse and optimise the information we provide on the Internet.
 After this process, we are not able to establish a direct link to you personally.